 Named after a former mayor of Troutdale, this park features the most refreshing draw of the Sandy River.
-Beyond the riverfront and near the parking lot is a more manicured section comprising picnic shelters, nicely irrigated lawns, playgrounds, potable water, and a picnic pavilion.
-For anyone willing to navigate the large crowds, the Glenn Otto Community Park should feature near the top of the list of summer day trip destinations.
+Beyond the riverfront and near the parking lot there are picnic shelters, nicely irrigated lawns, playgrounds, potable water, and a picnic pavilion.
+A small stand offers café snacks and fishing gear.

-A small stand offers café snacks (sandwiches, coffee, etc) and fishing gear.
-Seasonal river rescue and lifeguard stations are located here.
+Seasonal river rescue and lifeguard stations are located in the park.

-October - March: from 8 am to 6 pm
+Open: April - September: from 8 am to 9 pm; October - March: from 8 am to 6 pm

 Day-use fees: None